Accosting, Enticing, or Soliciting a Child for Immoral Purposes in Michigan

-While the law is broad in scope, most of the time, Accosting, Enticing or Soliciting a Child for Immoral Purposes in Michigan is a Sex Crime of the same general category as the degrees of Criminal Sexual Conduct (CSC 1, CSC 2, CSC 3, and CSC 4).
+While the law is broad in scope, most of the time, Accosting, Enticing, or Soliciting a Child for Immoral Purposes in Michigan is a Sex Crime of the same general category as the degrees of Criminal Sexual Conduct (CSC 1, CSC 2, CSC 3, and CSC 4).
 This is because the most common instance involves an allegation of trying to solicit a child to perform a sex act.

 DON'T TRUST THE POLICE!
-When you are accused of this crime, the first Police contact will likely be an Officer or Detective wanting just to "speak to you to hear your side of the story."
+When you are accused of this crime, the first Police contact will likely be an Officer or Detective wanting to "speak to you to hear your side of the story."
 Do NOT fall for this!
 All they want is for you to incriminate yourself.
-Even when you think you're helping, you're probably signing your own Arrest Warrant.
+Even when you think you're helping, you're probably signing your Arrest Warrant.
 Police will even lie about what you supposedly said to send you to Prison.
 YOU HAVE A RIGHT TO REMAIN SILENT, and you should exercise it.
 Never call a Police Officer or Detective back!
-Immediately contact a Michigan sex crimes attorney to guide you throughout this most difficult journey.
+Immediately contact a Michigan sex crimes attorney to guide you throughout this most challenging journey.

 RELATED: I'm facing charges of Accosting a Minor for Immoral Purposes.
 Should I take a Polygraph?